RoboTeamTwente/roboteam_embedded_messages/README.md

 To generate the code for the packets, run the file `main.py` from within the folder `./generator`.
 Files are generated for each packet, in the languages C, Python, and Protobuf.
 These are placed in the corresponding folders `./include`, `./python`, and `./proto`.
 When `main.py` is executed, the version number `REM_LOCAL_VERSION` will be incremented by 1 (stored in `./generator/latest_rem_version.txt`).
 To generate with a specific version, use the `version` flag.
 For example: `python main.py --version 1`.
 The version goes up to at most 15, and will loop around back to 0.
 For more information regarding packet generation, read the README in the `./generator` folder.

+### REM_BaseTypes

+Next to all packet files being generated, there is a special file generated named `REM_BaseTypes.py/.h`.
+This file contains all the generic variables that are required for each packet.
+This includes most importantly for each packet its header and size.
+Additionally, it includes per variable its index, range, and number of bits.
+It also holds the current version of REM.
+Finally, it includes some helper functions such as _packet type to size_.

 ## Defining a new packet

 All packet definitions can be found in the file `generator/packets.py`.
 New packets can be created by adding a definition of the packet to the `packets` dictionary.